arthurhsu17/Nim/README.md

 ## Gameplay
 <img width="227" alt="Screenshot 2022-03-21 at 2 34 32 PM" src="https://user-images.githubusercontent.com/71420919/159285370-14365ad9-74b9-4acb-8436-6c0f078b9e2a.png">

-The game is simply run by the
-`nim` command by after running the program inside GHCI
+The game is simply run by the  `nim` command by after running the program inside GHCI.

 The user is given the choices to enter the row number and number of stars to remove.

 <img width="227" alt="Screenshot 2022-03-21 at 2 34 47 PM" src="https://user-images.githubusercontent.com/71420919/159285396-ce7e99a5-f648-4357-930b-837b1eedd828.png">